 - 1. You rely on an exempt electricity load, or - 2.
-Your DLA includes non-market acquisitions1 and you do not meet the following exemption criteria: - the total non-market acquisitions included in your DLA is less than: - 10,000 MWh for the ESS compliance period - 45 MWh for the PDRS compliance period, and - you can provide satisfactory evidence of ESS and PDRS non-market acquisitions to us for internal assessment.
+You have non-market acquisitions^h and you do not meet the following exemption criteria: - your total non-market acquisitions are less than: - 10,000 MWh for the ESS compliance period - 45 MWh for the PDRS compliance period, and - you can provide satisfactory evidence of ESS and PDRS non-market acquisitions to us for internal assessment.